 The Arlo Q has everything we look for in indoor security cameras: night vision, two-way audio, and person detection so you know when it’s a human walking through your living room and you don’t get notified every time your dog jumps on the couch.

 Arlo also gives you a geofencing feature, which uses your phone’s location to arm and disarm the camera.
 When you pull into your garage, the camera can switch to standby before you even walk through the door.
 And when you leave for work, the camera will turn on automatically.
 (Plus, you can find it on Amazon.)

 We also liked the Arlo Q’s scheduling feature, so you can set the camera to turn on and off at specific times.
-If you have a house cleaner come over twice a week at 3 p.m., the Arlo Q can turn itself on to keep an eye on things.
+If you have a house cleaner come over once a week at 3 p.m., the Arlo Q can turn itself on to keep an eye on things.

 The Arlo Q does not have a local storage feature, which is a bit disappointing.
 You can upgrade to the Arlo Q Plus for a bit more money and get local storage and an Ethernet connection.
 But while Ethernet is reliable and secure, it’s not as convenient as a regular electrical outlet.

 If you want more than seven days’ worth of cloud storage with the regular Arlo Q, you’ll have to pay extra for a monthly subscription plan.

 Arlo Q camera user experience

 Arlo Q installation was a breeze, and the app is easy to use.